simon-ritchie/apysc/docstring_markdowns/apysc/_expression/expression_data_util.md

 ## `_check_connection` function docstring

-The decorator function to check a SQLite connection when a specified function calling, and if failed, create a new connection and recall a function.<hr>
+The decorator function checks an SQLite connection when a specified function calls.
+If failed, create a new connection and recall a function.<hr>

 **[Parameters]**